Meet the Staff

 Geovani joined the UNC Latina/o Studies Program as a Graduate Assistant in the spring of 2019, and he was a Graduate Student Fellow at the UNC Center for Faculty Excellence during the 2018-2019 academic year.
 While at UNC, Geovani has enjoyed working with UNC students in various capacities, including as sole instructor for ENGL 105 Composition and Rhetoric, ENGL 105i Social Sciences, ENGL 129 Cultural Diversity and Literature, WGST 233 Introduction to Latina Literature, and ENGL144 Popular Genres.
-Geovani has also been a graduate research consultant for WMST 465 Gender, Immigration, and Labor and ENGL 364 Introduction to Latinx Studies, an ENGL 105 instructor for the UNC Summer Bridge Program, and an assistant writing coordinator for the Moore Undergraduate Research Apprentice Program, both of which he will be rejoining in the summer of 2020.
+Geovani has also been a graduate research consultant for WMST 465 Gender, Immigration, and Labor and ENGL 364 Introduction to Latinx Studies, an ENGL 105 instructor for the UNC Summer Bridge Program, and an assistant writing coordinator for the Moore Undergraduate Research Apprentice Program.
+Geovani will be rejoining both the Summer Bridge and MURAP programs in the summer of 2020.
 From fall 2014 to spring 2018, Geovani worked as a writing coach at the UNC Writing Center where he coached undergraduate and graduate students from all disciplines on a wide range of writing genres and projects.
-Geovani loves sharing literature and cultural productions with the general public.
+He loves sharing literature and cultural productions with the general public.
 He has enjoyed giving talks for the Ackland Art Museum and Carolina Performing Arts Center, and he has been an invited panelist for the Playmakers Repertory Company and the UNC-Chapel Hill Department of Art and Art History.
 He was also a guest speaker on the Aaron Keck Show during an “Oh the Humanities” segment with Max Owre (WCHL 97.9 The Hill).